michaelmior/michael.mior.ca/contents/blog/unit-testing-django-model-mixins/index.md

 author: michaelmior
 date: 2012-01-14
 template: article.jade
+summary: "By creating a simple subclass of Django test cases, its easy to perform unit testing on mixin model classes."
 ---
 I recently found myself having to unit test some model mixins and I thought I would share the technique I used in case anyone else finds it useful.
 You could just pick a model which uses the mixin and run the test on instances of that model.